I beg to move,

 In Axminster and particularly Cullompton, in my constituency, there has been a problem with new homes.
 I name Barratt Homes and its offshoot, David Wilson Homes, not because there have been problems with their houses, but because they have not redressed those problems.
 They have been reticent to be contacted and difficult to get hold of.
 They take ages to make repairs, such as to roofs that are not sealed properly, and to wet rendering that is supposed to be damp proof, but is not.
 There have been all sorts of problems that they do not sort out quickly enough.
 That is where the new homes ombudsman could have a good effect.

 In my constituency, Bellway Homes has been negligent to my constituents.
-Does he agree with my constituents, Mr and Mrs Maine, that
+Does the hon.
+Gentleman agree with my constituents, Mr and Mrs Maine, that

 I thank the hon.
 Lady for her intervention.
 I do not know about the individual case, but I suspect it is similar to those we all get when redress is not available.
 An ombudsman could intervene directly to get the builder to rectify the situation quickly.
 That is what the issue is about.
 Builders often rectify problems eventually, if they have not gone bankrupt in the meantime or used other wheezes to make sure they do not carry out improvements and repairs.
 If someone buys a new house, they should be able to get quality, and redress if there is a problem.
 We must accept that when a new home is built, there can be problems with it.
 I accept that, but there must be proper redress.